Designing an Arabic User Experience – Part 1: What, Why and How

 If your product doesn’t provide users with a positive experience, they won’t use it.

-The user experience is what shapes your organisation’s perception in your customer’s mind.
-It’s what makes them come back to use your website or app the all important second time.
+The user experience is what shapes your organization’s perception in your customer’s mind.
+It’s what makes them come back to use your website or app the all-important second time.

 Users are fickle.
 If they have a bad experience, they won’t come back.

 Good UX is the difference between a casual visitor and a paying customer.
 It leads to increased satisfaction, which leads to increased credibility and trust.
 And in a region that’s still fairly new to digital, trust can make or break your online success.

 Good UX is also what sets you apart from your competition.
 When users have an average experience with you, but a better one with the competition, they’ll go to your competition.

 The bottom line is, good UX directly affects the bottom line.
 Investing in designing for user experience increases sales and reduces costs.